+Section X-10.
+Membership Coordinator: The Coordinator is an Appointed Officer, who will maintain membership records and mailing lists of potential members.
+He will also mail membership ID cards to members.
+He will receive and document the sign-up records for all reunion activities.
+He will perform such other duties as delegated by the President.

+Section X-11.
+Quartermaster: The QM is an Appointed Officer who will manage the store for all memorabilia, supplies necessary for the buying and selling thereof .
+He will use the reserve account to maintain and track purchases, receipts, and expenditures for this function.

+Section X-12.
+Master Contact List (MCL) / Database Manager: The MCL/Db Manager is an Appointed Officer who receives AC-119 Air & Ground crew contact inputs from the web’s ALPHA page, POCs, Membership Coordinator, Secretary, or other venues.
+He manages and updates the Db, MCL, and POC lists.

 Article XI – Financial Management

 Section XI-1.
-Operating Checking Account: Donations received as annual dues will be deposited in an Operating Checking Account for use in day-to-day operations.
+Operating Checking Account: #8815: Donations received as annual dues will be deposited in an Operating Checking Account for use in day-to-day operations.
 Treasurer, Vice-President, or Secretary may sign checks drawn on the account.
-The Board must approve and the President authorize all major expenditures.
+The Board must approve and the President authorize all major expenditures over $300.
+Donations, other than for memorabilia, will be deposited into the Operating account.
 (BoD Mtg 1-8-2012 deleted check co-signature requirements)

 Section XI-2.
-Reserve Account: Life Member dues, donations for memorabilia, and donations from other sources will be deposited in the Reserve Account.
-Funds may be transferred from the Reserve Account into the Operating Checking Account as needed for current and anticipated expenditures.
+Reserve Account: #1106: QM store “donations” will be deposited in the Reserve Account.
+Additional funds may be transferred to and from the Reserve Account into and from the Operating Checking Account as needed for current and anticipated expenditures.
 The Board must approve and the President authorize all transfers of funds.

 Article XII – Reunions